Pennsylvania Online Gaming

 In April 2013, House Bill 1235 was introduced by Rep. Tina Davis to legalize online gambling in Pennsylvania.
 The legislation called for the Pennsylvania Gaming Control Board to regulate the licensing, operation and responsible participation of Internet gambling.
 The bill also called for the proceeds from the licensing and operation of Internet gaming in the state of Pennsylvania to be split between the Property Tax Relief Fund and the State Lottery Fund.
 Applicants for internet gambling licenses in Pennsylvania would be limited to entities that hold an existing slot-machine license in the state.
 Included in the measure were online poker, other non-house-banked games and traditional casino table games.

 The findings of the study were made public in spring 2014.
 Among the findings: People who gamble online are typically people who don't visit casinos, and they wager much smaller amounts than people who visit casinos.

 These findings are critical because the chief objection to online gaming has been that it might cannibalize the land-based casino industry.

 In June 2014, Sen. Edwin Erickson introduced legislation to license and regulate online gaming in the state.
 The bill would have licensed all forms of online gaming, but it failed to make it out of committee.

-The Parx Casino began dabbling in online gaming when it launched a play for fun site in the summer of 2014 using WMS software.
+The Parx Casino began dabbling in online gaming when it launched a play-for-fun site in summer of 2014 using WMS software.
 It also has a separate deal with GameAccount to run a "simulated" gaming website.